 Previously, the City and WMU Commissions passed an annual adjustment to the rate structure tied to the Consumer Price Index (CPI).
 This adjustment allows WMU to maintain its operating and maintenance budget current with the cost of living through annual adjustments to the rate versus the historical flat line approach with infrequent but significant adjustments.
 This approach was favored in a community survey by 73.5 % of the respondents.
-CPI rate adjustments were enacted during the First Quarter of 2018, First Quarter of 2019, First Quarter of 2020, First Quarter of 2021 and the First Quarter of 2022.
-The 2022 CPI rate adjustment approved by the WMU Commission was based upon December 2021 information which reflected a 3.0% increase.
+CPI rate adjustments were enacted during the First Quarter of 2018, First Quarter of 2019, First Quarter of 2020, First Quarter of 2021, First Quarter of 2022 and the First Quarter of 2023.
+The 2023 CPI rate adjustment approved by the WMU Commission was based upon December 2022 information which reflected a 3.0% increase.